Annual CSL Conference

 Presented by the Center for Medical Humanities & Ethics in conjunction with an interprofessional planning committee, the conference is free and open to the community.

-- To share best practices and scholarship in community service learning with a focus on how to deeply engage with communities.
+- To share best practices and scholarship in community service learning with a focus on how to meet community health needs using a trauma-informed approach.

-- To bring together an interprofessional group of UT Health San Antonio students, faculty, and staff from across the state with community partners to foster service-learning collaborations.
+- To bring together an interprofessional group of University of Texas (UT) Health Science Center students, faculty, and staff from across the state with community partners to foster service-learning collaborations.

 - To highlight existing UT Health Science System community service learning projects and future opportunities with community partners.